freemansoft/entitopia/DOT-Commercial/README.md

 DOT Commercial https://ai.fmcsa.dot.gov/SMS/Tools/Downloads.aspx

 ## Processing Steps

 This data set is loaded and configured in 4 steps
+1. `crashes-ingestion-setup` - create a pipeline that creates a fingerprint from two fields to be sued as the `id` field
 1. `crashes` - create an index and load the crash data
 1. `inspections` - create an index and load the vehicle inpsections data
-1. `carriers-ingestion` - create the enrichment indexes on `crashes` and `inspections` and an ingestion pipeline that uses them
+1. `carriers-ingestion-setup` - create the enrichment indexes on `crashes` and `inspections` and an ingestion pipeline that uses them
 1. `carriers` - create an index and load the carriers data using the pipeline to enrich `carriers` with data from `crashes` and `inspections`